Last December represented a remarkable milestone in the history of digital communication: nearly half of the world’s population is now online.

 International markets represent clear and compelling opportunities for companies to increase customers and revenue.
 What's the best way to reach these customers?
 Translated websites.

-Companies that launch localized e-commerce and branded online experiences for global consumers stand to win millions of dollars in annual incremental revenue.
+Companies that launch localised e-commerce and branded online experiences for global consumers stand to win millions of dollars in annual incremental revenue.
 We've seen it time and again with our clients.

 Consider these three key considerations businesses must make when selling online goods or services to any market, Erdem says, as inspired by a recent Harvard Business Review article: